- Hahnbee Choi, Cert. CN

-The first 5 ingredients are all primarily fresh meats which are great but also means that it will lose water weight and therefore make up less of the product after processing.
+The first 5 ingredients are all fresh meats which are great but also mean that they will lose water weight and therefore make up less of the product after processing.
 But Orijen did a fantastic job adding each of the first 5 ingredients in fresh and dehydrated form.
 This way, even after processing, the first 5 ingredients will still be the top ingredients.

 Orijen, like all kibble, falls short of carbohydrates.
 Orijen chooses to use legumes in this recipe.
 A mixture of red lentils, pinto beans, green peas, green lentils, navy beans, and chickpeas.
-Legumes are high in protein, but they are incomplete, meaning they do not supply all essential amino acids.
+Legumes are high in protein but incomplete, meaning they do not supply all essential amino acids.
 Many companies use plant-based proteins to boost the protein content, but it does not mean that it is a bioavailable source.
 Legumes are also abundant in anti-nutrients which inhibit the absorption of nutrients.
 This is why nuts and seeds must be soaked 24 hours before feeding.
 Soaking helps reduce the anti-nutrients and allows for better digestion.

 Legumes often are entangled with Canine Dilated Cardiomyopathy (DCM).
 It is vital to remember that DCM is a complicated topic and is still being studied.
 But what is known is that genetics, incomplete amino acids, and anti-nutrients can all play a role in DCM.
 A diet low in amino acids plus anti-nutrients can inhibit nutrient absorption and create a disaster for a dog with a genetic predisposition.
 Breeds most prone to DCM are Doberman Pinchers, Golden Retrievers, Great Danes, and Boxers.
 There are more breeds, but more research must be conducted.
-As of March 2022, New research has been published that shows grain-free foods are not the cause of DCM, which points to the actual cause, there are too many plant ingredients (incomplete amino acids) in pet foods and not enough quality meat being used.
+There are too many plant ingredients (incomplete amino acids) in pet foods and not enough quality meat being used.